Lefab35/Google-Search-for-Data-Analysts/README.md

   2. Exploratory Data Analysis
 This section focuses more on providing insight into the goal of our study(answering all three questions from the introduction).
 We provide all code/features used for the analysis, you guys can run the code directly in GitHub or download it

+**IMPORTANT** -- USE this➡️ [link](/kaggle/input/data-analyst-job-postings-google-search/gsearch_jobs.csv) instead, when IMPORTING your data.
+NOW RUN IT🏃‍♂️🏃‍♀️

 ### Findings

 We presented our analysis results in images, and they're summarized as follows